 Stereo mastering makes use of a single stereo mix as its sound supply.
 Nevertheless, this technique of mastering limits flexibility.
 For instance, in the event you increase the vocal volume, you’d probably also enhance the volume of different parts.
 The identical rule applies to EQ, dynamics, saturation, stereo imaging, and different processing.

 Nevertheless, the advantages of stereo mastering embody the cost and ease of delivering your complete project.
 Mastering a single audio file costs lower than treating a number of files.
-Additionally, exporting, managing, and offering a single track file is less complicated than dealing with quite a few files.
+Additionally, exporting, managing, and offering a single-track file is less complicated than dealing with quite a few files.

 Stem mastering provides better control over the form and tonal steadiness of your music.
 This technique uses a number of audio files referred to as “stems” as a sound source.
 Stem files mix individual tracks right into a single file.
 Usually, stems files include certain elements of the mix like drums, vocals, bass, synths, and many others.

 With stem mastering, you’ll be able to process these separate tracks in isolation.
-This method provides you extra flexibility and comfort.
+This method provides you with extra flexibility and comfort.
 For instance, you’ll be able to deal with the vocal track without affecting the other parts within the mix.

-After treating every stem, the mastering engineers will then apply finishing touches to the complete mix.
+After treating every stem, the mastering engineers will then apply the finishing touches to the complete mix.
 This method usually leads to an extra balanced, professional-sounding master.